feliwxp/Data-Engineering-Notes/0. Back to Basics/4. Data Warehouses/README.md

 ## OLAP Cubes
 ---
+* The OLAP cube is a data structure optimized for very quick data analysis.

 * An OLAP Cube is an aggregation of a fact metric on a number of dimensions

 * OLAP cubes need to store the finest grain of data in case drill-down is needed